-Facebook Australia news, civil society blocks
+Facebook Australia blocks news, civil society organisations

 Occurred: February 2021